ory/docs/docs/keto/sdk/01_overview.md

 The Ory Keto SDK allows for integration with a self-hosted [Ory Keto Permission Server](https://github.com/ory/keto).

-Before using the SDK, consult the Ory Keto [REST](../reference/rest-api.mdx) and [gRPC](../reference/rest-api.mdx) API documentation′.
+Before using the SDK, consult the Ory Keto [REST](../reference/rest-api.mdx) and [gRPC](../reference/proto-api.mdx) API documentation.

 To view the source code for the generated SDKs, visit the [Ory Keto SDKs GitHub repository](https://github.com/ory/sdk/tree/master/clients/keto/).
 Ory SDKs are generated using the